Hydrovolter/Portfolio/README.md

 Hey, this is my portfolio where I keep some of my projects, information about me and achievements.

 # TODO
+- add animation/buffer between dealt cards in card counter (in case the exact same cards come up twice in a row)
+- start cards face down as the first cards are not counted in the count calculation in card counter

 - add blog post: how to card count
 - add blog post: perfect basic strategy charts
 - add blackjack app with basic strategy trainer